wcbing/support.typora.io/_posts/basic/2016-01-01-Quick Start.md

 # Welcome

 Thank you for choosing **Typora**.
-This document will help you to start Typora.
+This document will help you get started with Typora.

 * Outline
 {:toc}

 ## Live Preview

-**Typora** uses the feature: *Live Preview*, meaning that you could see these inline styles after you finish typing, and see block styles when you type or after you press `Enter` key or focus to another paragraph.
-Just try to type some markdown in typora, and you would see how it works.
+**Typora** uses the feature: *Live Preview*, meaning that you can see inline styles as soon as you finish typing them and see block styles as you type or after you press the <kbd>Enter</kbd> key to focus on the next paragraph.
+Just try typing some Markdown in Typora, and you would see how it works.

 **Note**: Markdown tags for inline styles, such as `**` will be hidden or displayed smartly.
 Markdown tags for block level styles, such as `###` or `- [x]` will be hidden once the block is rendered.

 ## Markdown For Typora

-**Typora** is using [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), For more detail, please open [Markdown Reference](/Markdown-Reference/).
+**Typora** use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/), For more details, please open the [Markdown Reference](/Markdown-Reference/).

-To see full markdown Syntax references and extra usage, please check `Help`->`Markdown Reference` in menu bar.
+To see full Markdown Syntax references and extra usage, please check `Help`->`Markdown Reference` in the menu bar.

 ## Useful Shortcuts